magdemajt/tir-project-nodered/readme.md

 ### DirtModel

-DirtModel was implemented in Pyhton.
-In order to better the performance of our application, we used Python threading library to listen to mqqt msessages on another thread.
+DirtModel was implemented in Python.
+To better the performance of our application, we used the Python threading library to listen to MQTT messages on another thread.

-Our soil model is very advanced, it has multiple realitime parameters like: humus, looseness, volume and plant water absortion.
-All of them have the impact on how quickly the water will be evaporating and how much water the plant will absorb.
-Weather (temperature, air humidity and speed of wind) also can influence on water absorption.
+Our soil model is very advanced, it has realtime realitime parameters like humus, looseness, volume and plant water absorption.
+All of them have an impact on how quickly the water will be evaporating and how much water the plant will absorb.
+Weather (temperature, air humidity and speed of wind) also can influence water absorption.

-Dirt model communicates with mqqt broker on topic *"brain"*
+Dirt model communicates with MQTT broker on topic *"brain"*

 ### Mqqt protocol

-To communicate between different components we use Mqqt Protocol.
-For the mqqt broker we use Mosquitto implemntation.
+To communicate between different components we use MQQTT Protocol.
+For the MQQTT broker, we use Mosquitto implementation.

 ### Node-Red

-The rest of application logic was implemented in Node-Red flow diagram.
+The rest of the application logic was implemented in the Node-Red flow diagram.

 ![flow](./flow.jpg)